 Anyway, that's an OK ending, I guess.
 But how else might it have ended?

 What if Rocket Ranger had failed his quest?

 I don't know though, neither of those endings seem really fitting.
-What would have happened if instead, the mysterious benefactor who provided the Americans with the rocket pack and starting stash of lunarium had chosen more wisely, and brought it to a country that could really have done some good with it?
+What would have happened if, instead, the mysterious benefactor who provided the Americans with the rocket pack and starting stash of lunarium had chosen more wisely, and brought it to a country that could really have done some good with it?

 As ever, despite the greatness of the PC, this was not a fantastic time for it in terms of graphics and sound, and Cinemaware spared little to no expense making the most of what it could do compared to the jazzier Amiga version.
 As such, this run-through uses that version, and I am sorry.
 But at least we can take solace in the fact that the PC is still around and kicking arse, and the Amiga... well, I'm sure it's still useful if you have a table you need to prop up.
 As for other heretical devices, it's also possible to get Rocket Ranger for the iPhone/iPad, along with the oddly chosen King of Chicago for some reason instead of one of Cinemaware's more famous games.
 Go figure.
 Or, alternatively, not.